khongten001/tidykit-fp/README.md

 #### Security Best Practices

+1. Hash Function Selection:
+   - Use SHA-256 or SHA-512/256 for new applications
+   - MD5 and SHA-1 are provided for legacy compatibility only
+   - SHA-512/256 offers same security as SHA-256 with potentially better performance on 64-bit systems

-1. Key Management:
+2. Key Management:
    - Use strong, random keys
    - Never reuse keys
    - Store keys securely

-2. Algorithm Selection:
+3. Algorithm Selection:
    - Use XOR encryption only for basic data obfuscation
    - Blowfish is suitable for legacy systems
    - Consider modern alternatives for new applications

-3. Additional Security:
+4. Additional Security:
    - Keep encryption keys separate from other application data
    - Use strong random number generators for key generation
    - Consider adding additional authentication mechanisms